 Vision Statement

-College of the Redwoods will create and sustain the conditions that enable all students to experience an educational journey that is intellectually, socially, and personally transformative.
-We will inspire participatory citizenship grounded in critical thinking and an engaged, forward thinking student body.
+College of the Redwoods will create and sustain the conditions that enable all students to experience an educational journey that is transformative.
+We will inspire participatory citizenship grounded in critical thinking and an engaged student body.

 Strategic Directions